A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Preliminaries

-Throughout this paper, we fix a field $F$ which is either $p$-adic (i.e. a finite extension of $\mathds{Q}_p$) or $\mathds{R}$ the field of real numbers.
-We denote by $\lvert .\rvert$ the normalized absolute value on $F$ i.e. for every Haar measure $dx$ on $F$ we have $d(ax)=\lvert a\rvert dx$, for all $a\in F$.
-We fix once and for all an algebraic closure $\overline{F}$ for $F$.
+Throughout this paper, we fix a field \gls{F} which is either $p$-adic (i.e., a finite extension of $\mathbb{Q}_p$) or $\mathbb{R}$ the field of real numbers.
+We denote by $\lvert .\rvert$ the normalized absolute value on $F$ i.e., for every Haar measure $dx$ on $F$ we have $d(ax)=\lvert a\rvert dx$, for all $a\in F$.
+We fix once and for all an algebraic closure $\gls{Fbar}$ for $F$ and let $\gls{GammaF}=\Gal(\overline{F}/F)$ be the corresponding absolute Galois group.
 We will also denote by $\lvert .\rvert$ the unique extension of the absolute value to $\overline{F}$.
 All varieties, schemes, algebraic groups will be assumed, unless otherwise specified, to be defined over $F$.
 Moreover we will identify any algebraic variety $X$ defined over $F$ or $\overline{F}$ with its set of $\overline{F}$-points.
-For $G$ a locally compact separable group (for example the $F$-points of an algebraic groups defined over $F$), we will usually denote by $d_L g$ (resp. $d_R g$) a left (resp. a right) Haar measure on $G$.
+For $G$ a locally compact separable group (for example the $F$-points of an algebraic group defined over $F$), we will usually denote by $d_L g$ (resp.\ $d_R g$) a left (resp.\ a right) Haar measure on $G$.
 If the group is unimodular then we will usually denote both by $dg$.
 Finally $\delta_G$ will stand for the modular character of $G$ that is defined by $d_L(gg'^{-1})=\delta_G(g')d_Lg$ for all $g\in G$.

-We fix, until the end of section \ref{section 5}, a connected reductive group $G$ over $F$.
+We fix, until the end of Chapter \ref{section 5}, a connected reductive group $G$ over $F$.
 We denote by $\mathfrak{g}$ its Lie algebra and by

 the adjoint action.
-A sentence like "Let $P=MU$ be a parabolic subgroup of $G$" will mean as usual that $P$ is defined over $F$, $U$ is its unipotent radical and that $M$ is a Levi component of $P$ defined over $F$.
-We define an integer $\delta(G)$ by
+A sentence like ``Let $P=MU$ be a parabolic subgroup of $G$" will mean as usual that $P$ is defined over $F$, $U$ is its unipotent radical and that $M$ is a Levi component of $P$ defined over $F$.
+We define an integer \gls{dg} by

 where $T$ is any maximal torus of $G$.
 It is also the dimension of any regular conjugacy class in $G$.